Affirmations (Ferndale, Michigan): History

 Antonio David Garcia became executive director in August 2011, and he expanded recreation and advocacy efforts.
 The center coordinated a cross-state bike trip to raise awareness of LGBT issues and organized a statewide network of LGBT community centers.
 Garcia resigned in October 2013 and departed in February 2014.
 At the end of 2013, the organization received an anonymous bequest of US$800,000.

 In March 2015, Darrious Hilmon became executive director.
 He resigned in October 2015 and was replaced in December 2015 by Susan Erspamer, who served until March 2018.
 Affirmations entered a period of restructuring after the departure of Susan Erspamer, leading to a new era for Affirmations.
 After being at the LA LGBT Center from his departure until 2019, Antonio David Garcia returned to the helm as executive director in May 2019.

 Activities

-Affirmations offers services and multi-use facility space to the LGBT population in its surrounding communities.
+Affirmations offers services and multi-use facility space to the LGBTQ population in its surrounding communities.
 The center's services include counseling, support groups, get out the vote efforts, and a youth program, known as the Carl Rippberger Youth Empowerment Program, which provides a drop-in center and peer education program.

 The organization is a member of CenterLink.